Conscription in North Korea: Men

+Conscription for men is universal, men are serving up to 10 years in the combat forces and 13 years in the specialized combat forces (like the missile forces).

 Women

-Women are selectively conscripted at a ratio where for every one female there are nine male conscripts.
+Women are serving only up to 7 years in all forces; CIA estimates that women comprise about 20% of the military.
+They are selectively conscripted at a ratio where for every one female there are nine male conscripts.
 Women serve in all three service branches of the KPA: its Ground Force, Navy, and Air Force.